beginning of content

 Key facts

-• Mental health problems are common, so it's important to be aware of possible signs.
+• Mental health problems are common and it is important to be aware of possible signs.

-• Feeling worried, depressed, guilty, worthless or feeling an exaggerated sense of 'high' may be signs of a mental health issue.
+• Feeling worried, depressed, guilty, worthless, overwhelmed or manic may be signs of a mental health issue.

-• Changes in sleep, weight, personal hygiene or activity at school or work may hint at a mental health issue.
+• Changes in sleep, weight, personal hygiene, the way your body feels or activity at school or work may hint at a mental health issue.

-• There may not be a serious problem, but seek help if signs don't go away after 2 weeks.
+• There may not be a serious problem, but seek help if you are concerned about your mental health, or someone else’s.

-• Don't ignore thoughts or threats of suicide — seek help immediately if someone talks about suicidal thoughts or is engaging in high-risk activities.
+• Do not ignore thoughts or threats of suicide and seek help immediately if someone talks about suicidal thoughts or is engaging in high-risk activities.

 How can I tell if someone has a mental health problem?

-Almost 1 in 2 Australians will experience a mental health disorder at some point in life.
-It's important to learn the signs that could hint that a friend or family member is struggling with their mental health.
+Almost 1 in 2 Australians will experience a mental health disorder at some point in their life.
+It is important to learn the signs that could hint that a friend or family member is struggling with their mental health.

-Often there's not a single sign, but a combination.
+Often there's not a single sign, but a combination of signs.

-A mental health disorder may start out as subtle changes to a person's feelings, thinking and behaviour.
-If they have ongoing and significant changes, it could be a sign that they are developing a mental health disorder.
+A mental health problem may start out as subtle changes to how you feel, think and behave.
+If you have ongoing and significant changes, it could be a sign that you are developing a mental health disorder.
 If something doesn't seem 'quite right', it's important to have a conversation about getting help.

 What are the signs of mental health issues?